Make Her Feel Welcome with Chic Points

 When chicprincess reaches 200 Chic Points, she will be in the Style Council!

 that’s so vulgar—if you look closely, a lot of the toddlers are wearing makeup.
 I suppose the pieces themselves are innocent enough, but the styling of the photoshoot is just garish.
-I understand the bra-like pieces are swimsuits, but the styling doesn’t even remotely hint that.posted over 2 years ago
+I understand the bra-like pieces are swimsuits, but the styling doesn’t even remotely hint that.posted about 3 years ago

 I understand that the idea of putting little kids in lingerie is, y’know, obviously not a good one, but I don’t see much wrong with these particular pieces, to be honest.
 Yes, the little girls are wearing makeup, but playing with makeup when I was that age was pretty much the highlight of my life.
 There’s nothing inherently wrong with little girls having fun with makeup, wearing big sunglasses and bathing suits.
 The campaign pictures are very innocent, in my opinion.
 I think the word “lingerie” is a massive red-flag for a lot of people, myself included.
 I was pretty horrified when I read the title of this thread.
 Obviously this is just my opinion, but the pieces are cute, and if I had a daughter I don’t think I would mind very much if she wore things like this.
 I wore things like this when I was little, I think a lot of people did.
 Little bathing suits and undershirts?
 It’s hardly kiddie porn, y’know?